trychlos/pwix-seo-prerender/README.md

 A reactive datasource which evaluates to `true` when the current incoming request is originated from a bot crawler.

-This method is available both on the client and on the server.
+This method is only available on the client.

 - `SSR.isPrerender()`

 A reactive datasource which evaluates to `true` when the current rendering is asked by the prerender service.

-This method is available both on the client and on the server.
+This method is only available on the client.

 ## References